CurveDocs/curve-docs/docs/cryptoswap-exchange/in-depth.md

 ![Simple Stableswap Example](../assets/images/cryptoswap/stableswap-swap.png)

 Stableswap pools are designed to function effectively even when heavily imbalanced.
-Depending on the **Amplification coefficient** (`A`), pools can maintain close to 1:1 pricing even when significantly imbalanced.
+Depending on the **Amplification Coefficient** (`A`), pools can maintain close to 1:1 pricing even when significantly imbalanced.
 If the imbalance becomes large enough to cause a price deviation from the 1:1 peg, it creates an arbitrage opportunity.
 This incentivizes traders to rebalance the pool, with each swap generating fees for liquidity providers (LPs).

 While the blocks offer a helpful visual, Stableswap's liquidity is more accurately represented by a bonding curve: